maxcell/react-giphy-dumbo/README.md

 # Giphy Search!

+## Questions we should ask ourselves when writing React

+- How to organize our components?
+  - Which should be containers?
+What should be dumb (stateless) componets?
+  - The relationships between the components?
+What do they need to have access to?
+- Where should we be doing data fetching?
+Do we need to update for that data?
+- Where should state live?
+- Do I need to revisit any components because of the code I made?

+## Code Challenge
+- Controlled vs. Uncontrolled Forms - What makes them controlled?
+- State and Props - What should be state?
+When do you need state?
+When do you need props?
+- Events - Knowing where to add the props and also adding the correct props?
+- Reusing components for different behavior

+### Thinking about components
+- Search Form Component
+- Header Component?
+- Container for all the GIFs
+- Component for the GIFs themselves

 ## Instructions

 You're going to be building out a Gif search using the Giphy API.
 The URL for